szw0407/FastAPI-Simple-Template-with-SQLModel/README.md

 **WARN**: This is just a simple example, not recommended to directly use in production.
 You should add more security measures, such as using HTTPS, using a more secure password hashing algorithm, and most importantly, **DO NOT** use the secret key in production same as the one here in the example.

+SQLmodel works fine in most cases, but it won't support all features of a database.
+Use SQLAlchemy when needed.
+It comes with SQLmodel.

 ## Requirements

 - Python >= 3.10